 Diversity, Equity, and Inclusion

-This program is a unique opportunity for students interested in teaching Spanish or English as a second language in their future careers.
-This program combines an internship in a bilingual primary school in Buenos Aires with a course in teaching Spanish as a second language.
-This combination of theoretical instruction and practical experience will increase understanding of teaching methodology and how a second language is acquired.
+This program is ideally suited for students interested in teaching Spanish or English as a second language in their future careers, and combines an internship in a bilingual primary school in Buenos Aires with a course in teaching Spanish as a second language.
+This unique combination of theoretical instruction and practical experience will increase understanding of teaching methodology and how a second language is acquired.

 API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
 The following is a listing of potential excursions for API Buenos Aires programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 A trip to Argentina would not be complete with only a visit to its capital city of Buenos Aires.
 Aside from the attractions of Buenos Aires, Argentina is known for its cattle, its wines, and its grains.
 Argentine legends and mythology often refer to the mysterious life of the Argentine cowboy, known as the gaucho.
 Located a few hours from the city, local estancias, or ranches, are a wonderful introduction to the Argentine countryside; their tranquility and open spaces contrast with the bustle of Buenos Aires and will give students a completely different vision of life in Argentina.

 Located less than 20 miles outside the heart of Buenos Aires, Tigre was founded in the first half of the 1800s on an island created by the local streams and rivers.
 Its name is derived from its history as an area where early settlers hunted jaguars.
 Today the port is most known for its craft fair, known as the “Puerto de Frutos.”